GREENS, HERBS AND FOUGERES / aquatic · fresh · metallic

 The Full Story

-Red algae (Rhodophyta) occupies the refined end of the marine spectrum in perfumery.
+Red algae (Rhodophyta) occupies the clean end of the marine spectrum in perfumery.
 Where brown algae (kelp, fucus) can be pungently iodized and even sulfurous, and green algae reads as vegetal and fresh, red algae offers a cleaner, more mineral expression of coastal saltiness — wet pebbles, sea spray, the iodine sharpness of a tidepool without the rotting-seaweed undertone.

 The absolute is obtained by solvent or CO2 extraction of dried Rhodophyta species.
 CO2 extraction tends to produce a lighter, less sulfurous result.
 In either case, the material is dark, viscous, and potent — requiring careful dosing to avoid overwhelming a formula with marine-mineral intensity.

 Perfumers value red algae for its ability to add authentic coastal character to marine compositions without the synthetic flatness of calone-based accords.
-It pairs well with ambergris-type molecules (Ambroxan, cetalox) for driftwood effects, with cistus and myrtle for Mediterranean garrigue-meets-sea compositions, and with mineral molecules like Geosmin for a wet-coast-after-rain naturalism.
+It works with ambergris-type molecules (Ambroxan, cetalox) for driftwood effects, with cistus and myrtle for Mediterranean garrigue-meets-sea compositions, and with mineral molecules like Geosmin for a wet-coast-after-rain naturalism.

 Red algae get their color from phycoerythrin, a photosynthetic pigment that absorbs blue light and reflects red.
 Some Rhodophyta species can photosynthesize at depths of over 250 meters — deeper than any other plant-like organism — because phycoerythrin captures the blue wavelengths that penetrate deepest into ocean water.